FA World Service Business Convention - Procedure for Submitting Motions

 - Motions may be submitted by (1) executive boards or committees of FA chapters or FA intergroups, (2) individual WSI committees, or (3) the WSB.
 Motions proposed by chapters, intergroups, and WSI committees that meet the criteria described below will be sent to all WSC members for a vote to determine if they will be placed on the convention agenda.
 Motions that receive a simple majority of all who vote will go to the convention floor for a discussion and vote by the Conference.
 (Motions submitted by the WSB are placed directly on the agenda.)

 - At the 2009 WSBC, Conference members determined that any change or addition to FA literature must be processed through the WSI Literature Committee.
 Please note that motions to change or add to literature may come ONLY from the literature committee.
-Meetings, intergroups, chapters, WSI committees (other than the literature committee), or the WSB must send any requests for literature changes or additions to the literature committee several months prior to the convention to enable the literature committee to complete the steps set forth in the May 2009 Literature Approval Process Policy, found in the Continuing Effect Motions Manual (posted on www.foodaddicts.org.)
+Meetings, intergroups, chapters, WSI committees (other than the literature committee), or the WSB must send any requests for literature changes or additions to the literature committee several months prior to the convention to enable the literature committee to complete the steps set forth in the May 2009 Literature Approval Process Policy, found in the Standing Rules of Order (posted on www.foodaddicts.org).

 Motion Submission Process

 The Board Motion Review Committee (BMRC) will receive the submitted motions.
 Motions to change the bylaws will be forwarded to the WSI Bylaws Committee.
-The BMRC will work with the motion-makers to ensure that their intent and meaning is clear and that the motion does not duplicate or conflict with the FA WSI bylaws or continuing effect motions.
+The BMRC will work with the motion makers to ensure that their intent and meaning is clear and that the motion does not duplicate or conflict with the FA WSI bylaws or standing rules of order.

 Please Note: The responsibility for placing motions submitted by intergroups, chapters, or WSI committees on the convention agenda—or not— is held entirely by the World Service Conference, not by the WSB or any reviewing committee.